josieparis/interchromLD/README.md

 # interchromLD

-## Methods and scripts for creating and plotting inter-chromosomal linkage
+## Methods and scripts for creating inputs and plotting inter-chromosomal linkage

 #### Make the interchr linkage LD pairwise info from plink: